metamath/lamp-guide/docs/11/index.md

 accepted theorem `oveq2i` when applied to that labelled step.
 Advanced users can edit this (with a long-click) to force metamath-lamp to try to use a different justification.
-While editing you can press the icon <img width="16" height="16" src="delete.svg" alt="delete"> (delete)
-next to the justification
-to delete entirely, e.g.,
+While editing you can click on the icon <img width="16" height="16" src="delete.svg" alt="delete"> (delete) next to the justification to delete entirely, e.g.,